A Simple Guide to Contingent Offer of Employment

 Be sure to include:

-• Job nature enclosing whether the role is: full-time or part-time / remote or hybrid
+• Job nature specifying the role: whether full-time or part-time/remote or hybrid

 Finally, be sure to include that the offer letter and their duties are subjected to change.
 Also, throw in a disclaimer that it only holds good when the contingencies are cleared.